Greek Apricot Tart Recipe (Pasta Flora)

 Aug

-Pasta flora is a Greek jam tart with a fluffy, koulourakia cookie crust and a sweet apricot jam filling.
-You can make this sweet treat dairy-free by using vegan butter instead of regular unsalted butter.
+Pasta flora is a delicious Greek jam tart with a light, koulourakia-style cookie crust and a sweet apricot jam filling.
+Want to make it dairy-free?
+Just swap in vegan butter for the regular butter, and you’re good to go!

 two pieces of pasta flora on round plates sprinkled with icing sugar